Category-Theoretic Reconstruction of Schemes from Categories of Reduced Schemes: Locally of Finite Presentation Morphisms

 \begin{defi} \begin{enumerate} \item Let \(f:A\to B\) be a local homomorphism between local rings.
 We shall say that \(f\) is \textit{essentially of finite presentation} (respectively, \textit{essentially of finite type}) if \(f\) admits a factorization \(A\to C\to B\) such that \(A\to C\) is a ring homomorphism of finite presentation (respectively, of finite type), and \(C\to B\) is the localization morphism \textbf{at a prime ideal} of \(C\). \item Let \(f:X\to Y\) be a morphism of schemes.
 We shall say that \(f\) is \textit{stalkwise of finite presentation} (respectively, \textit{stalkwise of finite type}) at a point \(x\in X\) if the morphism of local rings \(\mathcal{O}_{Y,f(x)}\to \mathcal{O}_{X,x}\) is essentially of finite presentation (respectively, essentially of finite type).
 We shall say that \(f\) is \textit{stalkwise of finite presentation} (respectively, \textit{stalkwise of finite type}) if \(f\) is stalkwise of finite presentation at every point of \(X\). \end{enumerate} \end{defi}

-\begin{rem} \ \begin{enumerate} \item If a morphism of schemes is locally of finite presentation, then it is stalkwise of finite presentation. \item If a morphism of rings is essentially of finite presentation, then it is essentially of finite type. \item For any local ring \(A\), the identity morphism \(\id_A\) is essentially of finite presentation. \item One verifies immediately that the composite of two morphisms of local rings which are essentially of finite presentation (respectively, essentially of finite type) is essentially of finite presentation (respectively, essentially of finite type). \end{enumerate} \end{rem}
+\begin{rem} \ \begin{enumerate} \item If a morphism of schemes is locally of finite presentation, then it is stalkwise of finite presentation. \item If a morphism of rings is essentially of finite presentation, then it is essentially of finite type. \item For any local ring \(A\), the identity morphism \(\id_A\) is essentially of finite presentation. \item By \cite[\href{https://stacks.math.columbia.edu/tag/07DS}{Tag 07DS}]{stacks-project}, the composite of two morphisms of local rings which are essentially of finite presentation (respectively, essentially of finite type) is essentially of finite presentation (respectively, essentially of finite type). \end{enumerate} \end{rem}

-\begin{lem} Let \(p:R\to A, f:A\to B, s:B\to A\) be ring homomorphisms.
-Then the following assertions hold: \begin{enumerate} \item If \(f\) is of finite type, and \(s\circ f = \id_A\), then \(s\) is of finite presentation. \item If \(f\circ p\) is of finite presentation, and \(s\circ f = \id_A\), then \(p\) is of finite presentation. \item Assume that \(R,A,B\) are local rings, and \(p,f\) are local homomorphisms.
-If \(f\circ p\) is essentially of finite type, then \(f\) is also essentially of finite type. \item Assume that \(A,B\) are local rings, and \(f,s\) are local homomorphisms.
+\begin{lem} Let \(p:R\to A\) and \(f:A\to B\) be ring homomorphisms.
+Then the following assertion holds: \begin{enumerate} \item Assume that \(R,A,B\) are local rings, and \(p,f\) are local homomorphisms.
+If \(f\circ p\) is essentially of finite type, then \(f\) is also essentially of finite type. \end{enumerate} Assume that there exists a ring homomorphism \(s:B\to A\).
+Then the following assertions hold: \begin{enumerate}[start=2] \item If \(f\) is of finite type, and \(s\circ f = \id_A\), then \(s\) is of finite presentation. \item If \(f\circ p\) is of finite presentation, and \(s\circ f = \id_A\), then \(p\) is of finite presentation. \item Assume that \(A,B\) are local rings, and \(f,s\) are local homomorphisms.
 If \(f\) is essentially of finite type, and \(s\circ f = \id_A\), then \(s\) is essentially of finite presentation. \item Assume that \(R,A,B\) are local rings, and \(p,f,s\) are local homomorphisms.
 If \(f\circ p\) is essentially of finite presentation, and \(s\circ f = \id_A\), then \(p\) is essentially of finite presentation. \end{enumerate} \end{lem}